 (FRANKFORT, Ky.) – After more than a year-and-a-half of extensive outreach and engagement efforts, the Kentucky Department of Education (KDE) has submitted its Consolidated State Plan under the Every Student Succeeds Act (ESSA) to the United States Department of Education (USED).
-The version of the plan submitted to USED can be found at the following link: http://education.ky.gov/comm/Documents/KY_consolidatedStateplan.pdf.
+The version of the plan submitted to USED can be found on the KDE website.

 The plan details the implementation of the ESSA in Kentucky and how federal education dollars will be spent.

 “My thanks to every Kentuckian who had a part in this plan – and there were thousands,” Commissioner of Education Stephen Pruitt said.
 “While development of the plan hasn’t been easy and not everyone has always agreed, it has been a collaborative effort from the beginning, with the participation of Kentucky educators, parents, students, legislators, business people, education partners and community members.